茶 (Chá) by land. Tea by sea.

 The specialty tea movement is where a small, but growing, market of American-grown tea can be found.
 American growers are largely represented through The United States League of Tea Growers, established in 2013.

-There is no equivalent organization for tea growers in the United Kingdom, though growers in Scotland have been representing themselves via two main groups, the Tea Gardens of Scotland, and Tea Scotland with growers across the country.
-A few can be found represented individually in the European Tea Growers Association (Tea Grown in Europe Association, or EU Tea Growers), where you can find other growers across Europe.
+There is no equivalent organisation for tea growers in the United Kingdom; however, growers can be represented individually in the European Tea Growers Association (also known as the Tea Grown in Europe Association or EuT Growers), which brings together growers from across Europe.

-Lists of growers and locations in and outside the USA, UK & Europe can be found in the following books:
+Lists of growers and locations in and outside the USA, UK & Europe can be found in the following:

 Jane Pettigrew’s World of Tea, Jane Pettigrew, 2018